 The New Hanover County Unified Development Ordinance (UDO) project is underway.
-Over the next year, county planning staff and a consultant team will work with the community to update New Hanover County’s zoning, subdivision, and stormwater regulations into a unified set of land use regulations.
+County planning staff is working with the community to update New Hanover County’s zoning, subdivision, and stormwater regulations into a unified set of land use regulations.

 For answers to common questions about the UDO project, visit the FAQ page.